How to Fibreglass a Roof

-Simulated lead flashings – Used as a fast and cheap alternative to the traditional lead flashings normally where a flat roof abuts a wall, they come in two sizes.
-The C100 and the C150, normally pushed fixed into place with P.U.
-Adhesive then waterproofed with a product like silicone, ‘lead mate’ or ‘roofers mate’.
+Simulated lead flashings – Used as a fast and cheap alternative to the traditional lead flashings normally where a flat roof abuts a wall.
+They come in two sizes, the C100, and the C150.
+Normally pushed fixed into place with P.U. adhesive then waterproofed with a product like silicone, ‘lead mate’ or ‘roofers mate’.

-How to fix fiberglass roof trims
+How to fix fibreglass roof trims

 Personally I quite like to use galvanised clout nails for fixing fibreglass trims for two main reasons.
 Number one being I’ve been doing so for years and they haven’t let me down yet, and number two, nails don’t move when some one knocks into a trim.
 P.U. can very useful anywhere you need to allow for a little more expansion and contraction though and for stopping trim rattle on trim support battens.

 Fixing trims with nails - I tend to use 15-18mm galvanised clout nails spaced about every 150mm ( 6″ ).
 I advise not to use screws as you can split the trims, the screw heads also will sit proud and be seen through the laminate after fibreglassing.